Valley of Song: Production

 Filmed on location in Carmarthenshire in 1952, as well as at Elstree Studios, Valley of Song marks the first film appearance of Rachel Roberts and the first film credit of Kenneth Williams, both of whom worked together in Swansea repertory theatre in 1950 under the directorship of Clifford Evans, who also stars in the film.
+It was an early lead role for Maureen Swanson.

 Release

 After the initial trade screening to cinema bookers on 26 February 1953, Valley of Song had four simultaneous World premieres in Wales, opening at cinemas in Cardiff, Newport, Merthyr Tydfil, and Swansea, all on 13 April 1953.

 Critical reception

+The Monthly Film Bulletin wrote: "The slender story is treated with a light hand and the direction is swift and neat, the result being both refreshing and pleasing.
+This is not an ambitious film and its makers have realised its limitations.
+There is, fortunately, no suggestion of the music-hall conception of the Welsh.
+The photography is pleasant, the performances quite likeable, and some fine choral singing is used well but not too often."